U.S. Department of Education Awards Nearly $270,000 to Chardon, Ohio School District to Further Restore Safe School Environment

 The U.S. Department of Education announced today that its Office for Civil Rights (OCR) has entered into an agreement with the State University of New York (SUNY) to ensure compliance with Title IX of the Education Amendments of 1972 (Title IX) by SUNY and each of its 29 state-operated campuses.

 U.S. Department of Education Announces New Public Engagement Efforts to Improve College Value and Affordability

 In order to gather public input about the Obama Administration's proposals to address rising college costs and make college more affordable for American families, the U.S.

 U.S. Education Department Announces Voluntary Resolution of Schenectady, N.Y., City School District Compliance Review

-The Obama administration today approved three more requests for waivers from No Child Left Behind (NCLB), in exchange for state-developed plans to prepare all students for college and career, focus aid on the neediest students, and support effective teaching and leadership.
-The approved states include Alaska, Hawaii and West Virginia.
+The Obama administration today approved the Commonwealth of Puerto Rico for a waiver from No Child Left Behind (NCLB), in exchange for locally-developed plans to prepare all students for college and career, focus aid on the neediest students, and support effective teaching and leadership.

 $875,000 Awarded to University of California, San Francisco for Rehabilitation Research and Training Center on Community Living Policy